Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are a variety of things to look over when conducting the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns to look over when conducting the home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+Some examples include:

-The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice get in touch today to book your rental properties home evaluation.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling could be significant for landlords and property managers.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties